supertuxkart/stk-addons/README.md

 ```

 For JavaScript, CSS, and SQL you should use 4 spaces, not tabs.
-The JavaScript coding standard is based on http://javascript.crockford.com/code.html
+The JavaScript coding standard is based on http://javascript.crockford.com/code.html and the
-The CSS coding standard is based on http://make.wordpress.org/core/handbook/coding-standards/css/
+CSS coding standard is based on http://make.wordpress.org/core/handbook/coding-standards/css/.

 The JavaScript and CSS coding standards are modified to use the same line limit as PHP.